 How does the COVID-19 vaccine work?

 The COVID-19 vaccine works similarly to other vaccines your child has had.
 Germs such as SARS-CoV-2, the virus that causes COVID-19, invade and multiply inside the body.
-The vaccine stops this by teaching the immune system to recognize and make antibodies to fight the virus.
+The vaccine helps stop this by teaching the immune system to recognize and make antibodies that fight the virus.

-How RNA and viral vector vaccines different?
+How are mRNA and viral vector COVID-19 vaccines different?